jonathaneunice/plaintable/README.rst

 The table layout can be customised by passing several keyword arguments to ``Table.__init__()``.

+headline
+    A list of strings which will appear as column headers.
+This argument is optional.

+    **Default: None**
 align
     You can specifiy the alignment of the table ('l', 'r', 'c').